TentuRaghukumar/GetRandomQuotes/README.md

 # GetRandomQuotes
-this Repository Generate Random Quotations.
+This Repository Generate Random Quotations For You.